jasondelponte/resizeImages/README.md

  * precent, scales the image by a percentage maintaining its aspect ratio

 ## Usage:
-* Ratio width and height will use their coorisponding height and width values provided in the commandline arguments.
+* Ratio width and height will use their corresponding height and width values provided in the commandline arguments.
 Both ratio height and width cannot be provided at the same time.
 * Percent scaling will ignore given width and height, and is incompatable with ratio width and height

 ## Example: